"Send help! I'm trapped in a bottle factory! Right next door to the fortune-cookie place!"

 - The SCP Foundation's Log of Anomalous Items includes a piece of charcoal that causes anyone using it to write "Somebody help me!
 I'm trapped in the charcoal!" every several seconds.

 - Looney Tunes: The Daffy Duck short "China Jones" parodies the "being held in a Chinese bakery" one.
 Daffy himself ends up being held in a Chinese laundry.

-- There was a Madeline animated movie where Madeline ended up in a sweatshop making lace, and she and the other girls attempted to knot lace patterns that spelled out a message for help.
+- In the direct-to-video movie Madeline: Lost in Paris, Madeline ended up in a sweatshop making lace, and she and the other girls attempted to knot lace patterns that spelled out a message for help.

 - In an episode of Foster's Home for Imaginary Friends, Bloo becomes a celebrity, but his agent won't let him go.
-So on his variety show, Bloo tap dances a Morse code message saying "Help me, Mac!" so Mac and the rest of the friends wo are watching can so to the studio and save him.
+So on his variety show, Bloo tap dances a Morse code message saying "Help me, Mac!" so Mac and the rest of the friends who are watching can go to the studio and save him.

 Mac: Oh my gosh!
 He needs help!
 But why?Wilt: Who knows?
 First I've heard of it.
 Before this, he did funny sketches and songs like "My Evil Producer Has Kidnapped Me and Won't Let Me Go", the "Somebody Save Me" magic show, and "A Little Help from My Imaginary Fr—" (realization) I am so stupid!

 - Downplayed during the Middle Ages, when disgruntled scribes would insert complaints about the drudgery of their jobs in the margins of the books they hand-copied.